tedster827/travel-agency-website/README.md

 `<type>(<scope>): <subject>`

 - **Type**: Type of change (e.g., feat, fix, docs, style, refactor, test, chore)

+  - feat: A new feature for the user, not a new feature for a build script.
+  - fix: A bug fix for the user, not a fix to a build script.
+  - docs: Changes to the documentation.
+  - style: Formatting, missing semi-colons, etc.; no production code change.
+  - refactor: Refactoring production code, e.g., renaming a variable.
+  - test: Adding missing tests, refactoring tests; no production code change.
+  - chore: Updating build tasks, package manager configs, etc.; no production code change.
 - **Scope**: A brief scope or context of the change (optional)
 - **Subject**: A succinct description of the change